wmde/Diff/README.md

 ## Usage

-The Diff library can be subdivided into 3 components.
+The Diff library can be subdivided into several components.

 ### DiffOp